Wexford Racecourse

 Welcome to our Wexford Racecourse Guide.

-Located in the southeast of Ireland, Wexford Racecourse has undergone a great deal of change in recent years and is now exclusively a National Hunt racing venue.
+Located in the southeast of Ireland, Wexford Racecourse has undergone significant changes in recent years and is now exclusively a National Hunt racing venue.

-We explore this Irish racecourse in detail, looking at its history, a guide to the track, local hotel picks, racing fixtures, travel information, betting guides, tips and even the weather.
+We explore this Irish racecourse in detail, examining its history, a guide to the track, local hotel recommendations, racing fixtures, travel information, betting guides, tips, and even the weather.

 If you are looking for the latest betting tips for Wexford, check out our full guide to Wexford Racecourse tips.